hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [21:30:02](#X18sbqQiCySiUPAoWAcXi_1pGSp_YWlT8g1_blUe674) <hiiamboris (NOT THIS ONE)>:
 > Is there something against the rebol choice of `<%..%>` ?

-So unreadable IMO as if it was not designed at all Ì†ΩÌ∏â
+So unreadable IMO as if it was not designed at all üòâ

 [21:58:28](#7r6D_gyi2althFhbAIhEK_tgUf-QAwt9IQBw7p_8_n0) <hardkorebob (hardkorebob)>: